Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 ## Summary

 In this use case you have learned how to build an order confirmation and support system.
-The user receives an oeder confirmation email via Sendinblue.
+The user receives an order confirmation email via Sendinblue.
 The user can then engage in two-way messaging with the support agent to discuss the order if required.

 ## What's next?